 There are two lost sons in this story.

-So here’s what it all comes down to for me.
-As with all of Jesus’ stories, there is good news and bad news, law and gospel for us.
-I think you’ve heard both, but just in case you haven’t heard the good news, here it is:
+SAs with all of Jesus’ stories, there is good news and bad news, law and gospel for us:

 GOOD NEWS: No matter what you have done or where you have been, God loves you with an everlasting love.
 This love is not dependent on how good you are on any given day.
 Whether your sin is younger child wandering, or older child self-righteousness, God loves you.
 This lavish, extravagant, reckless, prodigal father desperately loves all children with abandon, the wayward younger child, and also the self-righteous older child.
 God loves both Cain and Abel.
 God invites both and all into the party.